Updated: June 23, 2022

 - Determining routes

-Common cases when data visualization sees use are in sales and marketing, healthcare, science, finances, politics, and logistics.
+Common cases when data visualization sees use are in sales, marketing, healthcare, science, finances, politics, and logistics.

 Short answer: decision making.
 Data Visualization comes with the undeniable benefits of quickly recognizing patterns and interpret data.
 More specifically, it is an invaluable tool to determine the following cases.